karmaniverous/blog/_posts/2022-07-15-installing-repo-template-updates-with-git-diff.md

 ---
-title: "Installing Repo Template Upgrades with Git Diff"
+title: "Installing Repo Template Updates with Git Diff"
 excerpt: "Your project depends on a repo template that has released a new version.
 How do you integrate the changes?"
 header:
   teaser: /assets/images/git-diff-square.png